fabilab/northstar/docs/index.rst

 - `python-igraph>=0.8.0`
 - `leidenalg>=0.8.0`

+It is recommended that you install python-igraph and leidenalg using `pip`.
+However, any installation (e.g. conda) that includes recent enough versions of both packages will work.

 Optional deps to use our online atlases:

 - `requests`
 - `loompy`

-It is recommended that you install python-igraph and leidenalg using `pip`.
-However, any installation (e.g. conda) that includes recent enough versions of both packages will work.
+- `scanpy` (reduces memory usage)
+- `pynndescent` (only useful if you also use scanpy)

 Usage example
 -------------